yifei-he/ExcessMTL/README.md

 * `multi_input`: Pass this argument if different tasks have different input data.
 Only NYUv2 uses the same input data for different tasks.
 * `weighting`: Use our algorithm ExcessMTL, or specify any other algorithms implemented by LibMTL.
 * `dataset_path`: Specify the path you store the OfficeHome dataset.
 * `robust_step_size`: A parameter specific to ExcessMTL and GroupDRO.
-A larger value makes the weights change more with excess risks or losses.
+A larger value makes the task weights change faster with changes in excess risks or losses.
-* `flip`: The amount of noise injected in the training set.
+* `flip`: A value between 0 and 1, indicating the amount of noise injected in the training set.
 * `flipped_task`: The task to inject noise.

 Note that both `flip` and `flipped_task` are specific to our experimental setup where noise is injected into a task.
 If you do not pass those arguments, no noise will be injected.
 Among the four datasets implemented in LibMTL, noise injection is supported in Office-Home and NYUv2.